wp-plugins/the-events-calendar/readme.txt

 = Announcement =

-In September, The Events Calendar 1.6.5 will receive a long overdue upgrade!
+Soon, (as soon as our little fingers can squash the remaining bugs) The Events Calendar 1.6.5 will receive a long overdue upgrade!
 We are excited to announce The Events Calendar 2.0.
 The update will fix a number of bugs that currently impact the unsupported 1.6.5 build, and bring a whole range of new features.
 For more information please visit our blog post (http://bit.ly/nPlvz4) regarding the update or follow us on Facebook at https://www.facebook.com/tribeproapps.

 Looking for more advanced features including reoccurring events, custom post meta, related events & new addons like Event Tickets Pro & community events?
 Then consider upgrading to <a href="http://tribe.pro">Events Calendar Pro 2.0</a> (coming in September).
 Users who sign up for our newsletter (http://shaneandpeter.com/newsletter) will receive a discount for the Pro plugin as we launch.